+5/2/20

+Thank you for sharing your full prospectus with me, Charles.
+Please see my comments throughout the document in the right-side margin and in the rubrics.

+Dr D

 4/13/20

 Hi, Charles.

 Thank you for the care you took in providing the screenshots of my comments!
 You’ve done more great work with your prospectus.
 Please see my comments and revised scores for the sections up to and including the advancing scientific knowledge section.
 Be sure to let me know if you have any questions or would like clarification about any of my feedback.
 Finally, be sure to add your scores to the rubrics where they are missing (and don’t underscore yourself!). 😊